jaredwelch1/CapstoneI/documentation/document.md

 ![alt text](pictures/SystemFlow.png "System Flow")

 #### Technologies Used
-This is a list of the technologies we will be using for reference.
+This is a list of the technologies that will be used for reference.
 These are discussed in more detail at various places throughout this document.
 * ##### Amazon Web Services
 * ##### PostgreSQL
 * ##### Python Back-End